DATA STORY

 Measure description

 The annual Greenhouse Gas Emission is a measure of the total citywide emissions from electricity, natural gas, on-road transportation, fuel, and waste in metric tons.
-It is one of the most widely followed indicators of air pollution and environmental cleanliness.
-The Greenhouse Gas Emission is a Citywide trends indicator.
+It is a Citywide indicator of air pollution and environmental cleanliness.

 Why this measure is important